 To insert a template cell, click the Tools button in the notebook toolbar, and then either switch to the tab in the tool manager, or search for the template you are looking for.

 The keyboard shortcuts to insert the call-out, error, instruction and warning cells, are C, E, I, and W, respectively.

 With the exception of the GenePattern Login cells, template cells, are inserted in an editable state, as you will likely want to change their text.
 They can be edited in Markdown, HTML or in the Rich Text Editor, as described above and below.

 Click the button, or use the keyboard shortcut Shift + Enter to finish editing.

 The GenePattern Rich Text Editor allows a user to format notes and documentation in a notebook in much the same way that one might use Microsoft Word or Libre Office — without the need to write a single HTML tag or line of markdown.

 To use the Rich Text Editor, first insert a markdown cell (see the instructions above).
 Once a cell has been changed to the markdown type, two buttons should appear to the left of the cell.
 The button opens the Rich Text Editor and the button finalizes the cell and renders the text.

 Click the button and the editor will appear.
 A toolbar will show above the cell, allowing the user to format text, insert headers or add links.
+Clicking on the button would toggle back to the HTML/Markdown editor.
 Style the text as desired, and when finished, click the button to finish editing.